A Rowan Student’s Disney College Program Journey

 Jocelyn wearing a red dress standing under a red gazebo.

 Embracing the Art of Homebound Bliss at Rowan University Part of a series with Rowan University’s Wellness Center, this collaboration aims to educate students about personal well-being options.
 For further updates, follow @rowanuwellness on social.
-Written by Wellness Center Jocelyn Reuben, athletic training major Rhythmic Japanese plays in the background, the lights are dim, my scarf […]
+Written by Wellness Center Jocelyn R, athletic training major Rhythmic Japanese plays in the background, the lights are dim, my scarf […]

 Close up of the face of a town clock with a dramatic sunset in the background.

 Part of a series with Rowan University’s Wellness Center, this collaboration aims to educate students about personal well-being options.
 For further updates, follow @rowanuwellness on social.
-Written by Wellness Center intern Jean Corcione, a graduate student in our school psychology program Why Time Management is Crucial In College The idea of time management is something that […]
+Written by Wellness Center intern Jean C, a graduate student in our school psychology program Why Time Management is Crucial In College The idea of time management is something that […]

 Indian Graduate Reflects on His Rowan University Journey